-Online tutoring is so convenient: you don’t waste time in traffic or lose any sessions bad weather; you can chat calculus from the beach; and there’s many more benefits to remote tutoring.
+Online tutoring is so convenient: you don’t waste time in traffic or lose any sessions to bad weather; you can chat calculus from the beach; and there are many more benefits to remote tutoring.
 Given how much of our social lives and business happen online, tutoring remotely makes supreme sense for many students.
 Videoconferencing software has come a long way in the last decade, but we still confront a few challenges to seamless, efficient tutoring sessions.
 Here are my top four online tutoring vexations:

 1. Technical Difficulties

 One frustration for online tutoring clients can be accessing or using videoconferencing software.
 It’s easy to expect devices to seamlessly and immediately provide content, and we often get irritable when they don’t.
 Though most of us know and accept that some technical difficulties are beyond anyone’s control, their impact can be eased through human communication.

 Things go most smoothly when I reach out to clients ahead of our first online tutoring session and ask about which platform makes sense.
 While we want to leave room for any strong client preference, sending a Zoom link as a default is increasingly the most elegant solution for tutors and clients.
 I’ll recommend clients login 5-10 minutes before a session, so we can find any missing usernames and passwords, download any required software updates, and address any hardware or connection issues.